Home :: Women's Travel Clothing :: The Travel Skirt (This page contains affiliate links)

 You'll find it at Amazon US or CA

 One skirt I have to talk about because it's so controversial is the Macabi skirt.
 I can't show it to you because I don't have their permission to use a photograph but you'll find some here.
 This is a skirt that converts into pants and shorts.
 I tried one on and looked like a stuffed penguin.
-My friend Gigi on the other hand, who is tall, was able to carry it off well.
+A tall friend of mine, on the other hand, was able to carry it off well.
 It's one of those skirts that you either love or hate but versatile it is.

 So now: why would you even think of wearing a travel skirt?